 - A list of places where this person has lived.

-Reading through this list we find out that not only personal data but also Google+ Pages data could have been compromised.
+Reading through this list, we find out that not only personal data but also Google+ Pages data could have been compromised.
 Popular Google+ Pages that Google thought might be at risk of being impersonated (such as the official pages of local businesses) had the option to get verified.
 In this case, a third party who has seen the private data of a verified page can assume that information is valid.
-This shows the most vulnerable group of users were the enterprise people who had this crucial info added, while most consumer version users have probably stopped updating their profiles 7 years ago.
+This shows the most vulnerable group of users were the enterprise people who had this crucial info added, while most consumer version users have probably stopped updating their profiles seven years ago.

 What is the effect of this Google+ API bug?

 The Google blog clearly states that the possible number of affected users may be up to 500,000, while some tech news outlets, like zdnet.com, tried to blow this up, giving the figure of “more than 500,000”.
 Following them, reuters.com have said “at least 500,000”.
 The Wall Street Journal was the first to report (even before Google published their blog post), and the number they give is 496,951.
-At the same time, it is impossible to know the real stats because the logs about data accessed via the API have been kept only for two weeks, as per Google statement.
+At the same time, it is impossible to know the real stats because the logs about data accessed via the API have been kept only for two weeks, as per the Google statement.

 According to Google, 90% of Google+ user sessions last less than five seconds.
 That’s a polite way of saying that hasn’t been performing well.
 The other 10% are usually miscellaneous enterprises that somehow decided to use this service as a communication tool between co-workers.